Shaquille O'Neal: Business ventures

 In 2021, O'Neal, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds as well as O'Neal's personal stake in the company.
-He, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.
+He, alongside other spokespeople, has been sued for promoting unregistered securities.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.

-Legal issues

-In August 2010, O'Neal was sued by his personal IT technician, Shawn Darling, after O'Neal had allegedly attempted to plant child pornography on Darling's computer.
-Darling claimed that O'Neal had originally tried to protect himself by hacking his mistresses' voicemails and deleting relevant messages.
-Darling also alleged that O'Neal had used law enforcement contacts to obtain restricted information on those mistresses, and that O'Neal subsequently threw his laptop into a lake to destroy possible evidence.
-In 2017, a trial court ruled that Darling had not filed the lawsuit "in good faith," and that the accusations made by Darling occurred after he had attempted to extort $12,000,000 from O’Neal in return for thousands of stolen emails and electronic files.
-Throughout the trial, Darling failed to submit adequate evidence to back up his claims.
-In 2021, the litigation ended with a court ruling that O'Neal was entitled to $412,914.50 in legal fees.

-In April 2014, O'Neal posted a photo on Instagram that showed himself mocking Jahmel Binion who suffers from Ectodermal dysplasia.
-O'Neal issued a public apology, stating that he and Binion had spoken and that he's "made a friend today".
-Binion would however go on to sue O'Neal for a sum larger than $25,000.
-In 2016, Binion withdrew the lawsuit after coming to a settlement agreement with O'Neal.
+In October 2023, O'Neal was named Reebok's president of Basketball.

+In September 2024, O'Neal launched the Shaq-a-licious XL Gummies line of oversized gummy candy with The Hershey Company.

 Personal life

+Religion

-O'Neal was raised by a Baptist mother and a Muslim stepfather.
+O'Neal was raised by a Baptist mother and a Muslim stepfather and said that they taught him both religions.
 Both Robin Wright in her book Rock the Casbah as well as the Los Angeles Times have identified O'Neal as a Muslim.
 However, O'Neal has said, "I'm Muslim, I'm Jewish, I'm Buddhist, I'm everybody 'cause I'm a people person."